František Rasch

-František Rasch also Franz Rasch or František Raš (born 9 December 1889 in Přerov (Moravia, Czech Republic) and executed 11 February 1918 in Škaljari near Kotor) was an important leader of the Cattaro mutiny in February 1918.
+František Rasch also Franz Rasch or František Raš (9 December 1889 – 11 February 1918) was a Czech-German sailor and revolutionary.
+He was an important leader of the Cattaro mutiny in February 1918.

-Family and Education
+Early life and education

+Rasch was born on 9 December 1889 in Přerov in Moravia, Austria-Hungary.
 His father Adolf Rasch was German and a tailor by profession.
 The mother Kateřina Raschová, née Petříková was Czech.
 They had eight children, František was the fourth.
 When he was six years old, the family moved to Opava (Troppau), also in Moravia, where the father got a job as a postal worker.

-The head of the Municipal Archives in Přerov / Prerau, Jiří Lapáček assumes that František most probably attended five classes of the German municipal school and later three classes of the citizen school until 1903.
+The head of the Municipal Archives in Přerov, Jiří Lapáček assumes that František most probably attended five classes of the German municipal school and later three classes of the citizen school until 1903.
 After that he attended the commercial school and was trained as a trading assistant in a hardware shop in Opava / Troppau.
 As soon as he finished his apprenticeship in 1905, he went to Šibenik and enrolled in the local school for ship's boys.
 The military school lasted two years.
 After that he did his military service.
 Rasch spent the years 1905 to 1913 at sea or various naval bases.